-Watershed is a place that brings together artists with diverse approaches and backgrounds in a unique collective experience.
+Watershed residencies bring together artists with diverse approaches and backgrounds for a unique collective experience.
 The only prerequisite is that you are comfortable working independently in a clay studio.
-Watershed has something to offer all artists working in clay—from students to established professionals.
+Summer and Fall Residencies have something to offer all artists working in clay—from students to established professionals.

 What happens during a residency?

-Watershed residencies offer extended time in an open-studio setting with other artists, providing space to explore, experiment and reflect.
-The only schedule to keep in mind is meal time!
-Residents often collaborate on projects, explore new approaches to making, and take time to read, reflect, and engage fellow residents in dialogue.
+Watershed residencies offer extended time in an open-studio setting with other artists, providing space to explore, experiment, and reflect.
+Artists use their time in residence as they choose.
+Residents often collaborate on projects, explore new approaches to making, and take time to read, reflect, and engage with fellow residents.

 Is there formal instruction during the residency?

-Watershed does not provide formal instruction during our summer and fall residency sessions.
+Watershed does not provide formal instruction during our Summer and Fall Residencies.
 Artists who attend a residency need to be comfortable working independently in the studio.
 However, we do offer workshops that include instruction in the spring and fall.